soft-matter-theory-at-icmab-csic/Graphene_DFT_water_ions_AS/README.md

 # Graphene and water ions (DFT)
-DFT Calculations showing optimized structures of water ions near graphene as published in our recent work
+Coordinates corresponding to DFT optimized structures of water ions near graphene in implicit water as published in our recent work.